godotengine/godot-docs/classes/class_tree.rst

 - **item_activated** **(** **)**

-Emitted when an item's label is double-clicked.
+Emitted when an item is activated (double-clicked).

 .. _class_Tree_item_collapsed: